Bay to Bei: Fostering the Tech Ecosystem in Lebanon

 - Policymakers should also create leaner, cheaper legal frameworks for individual entrepreneurs and startups in the digital space, including low- or no- capital requirement, and lower registration and annual fees.

-There are no perfect recipe here.
+There are no perfect recipes here.
 Building a community of innovators and collaborators is not linear; no set of actions emulated or copied from Silicon Valley or anywhere else is bound to work outright.
 The solutions are organic; the inspiration is Californian.

 Fueling technology and digital innovation in Lebanon has the potential to alleviate unemployment and move the country into the 21st century.
 We need bold solutions to enable a structural environment that feeds innovation—Lebanese entrepreneurs have the power to nurture this environment in MENA, but only if they acknowledge and embrace the power of radical collaboration.
 As one veteran entrepreneur put it: “We can keep fighting over the grape or agree to share the watermelon.”
 With the right amount of inspiration and commitment to collaboration, we can ignite another, technology entrepreneurship “spring” and bring about real economic and social change.